IDX Smart Pages Shortcodes

 The shortcodes implemented and used by this plugin include:

-The intent of this page is to provide a site-wide standardized city page structure, which can then be filled in with content that may be provided by various sources and content writers.
+The intent of this page is to provide a site-wide standardized city and count page structure, which can then be filled in with content that may be provided by various sources and content writers.
 The set of predefined sections that are to be provided by the shortcode can be customized for each site and implementation.

 [idx-city-top city="cityname" proptype="proptype" hometype="hometype" zipcodes="csv zipcode list" ziplist="csv zipcode list"]